Methodology for selecting requirements and indicators

 1. Collection of requirements

 Requirements/indicators for all breast cancer care processes (from screening to follow-up until end-of-life care) are researched in the literature, guidelines, indicator databases and existing quality assurance schemes.
 They are presented with reference to their evidence.
 In cases where the requirements/indicators retrieved do not address all the relevant quality potentials in the treatment pathways for breast cancer care, new ones are developed.
 Those requirements not meeting predefined inclusion criteria are excluded.

 In Delphi-like rounds, requirements/indicators are selected by a multi-disciplinary panel which is represented by the Quality Assurance Scheme Development Group (QASDG).
 Requirements/indicators are rated remotely and then during an on-site panel meeting for understandability and relevance and by considering their evidence upon which they are based.
 Relevance relates to the significance of the requirements/indicators for a person-oriented outcome of care.
 In a subsequent Delphi round, those requirements/indicators rated as positive are then rated for feasibility, once again remotely and in an on-site panel meeting.
 Feasibility relates to the ability of the requirements/indicators to actually be implemented and to provide meaningful data at the service-provider level.

-Requirements/indicators that have passed the country consultation are tested in a pilot run.
-They are amended according to the experiences gathered during the pilot run and then implemented within the European QA scheme.
+Requirements/indicators are tested in a pilot run.
+They are amended according to the experiences gathered during the pilot run and then implemented within the European Breast QA scheme.